Cícero Semedo

 Cícero Casimiro Sanches Semedo (born 8 May 1986), known simply as Cícero, is a professional footballer who plays as a forward.
-Born in Portugal, he represented it internationally on Under-21 level before switching allegiance to Guinea-Bissau on senior level.
+Born in Portugal, he represented Guinea-Bissau at senior level.

 Club career

-A product of S.C.
-Braga's youth system, Cícero was in born in Seia, Guarda District.
+A product of Braga's youth system, Cícero was in born in Seia, Guarda District.
 He was promoted to the first team for the 2004–05 campaign, making his official debut with the main squad in a 2–2 away draw against Académica de Coimbra on 30 August 2004.
-On 21 November, as a second-half substitute, he scored his first Primeira Liga goal, in a 2–0 home win over G.D.
-Estoril Praia.
+On 21 November, as a second-half substitute, he scored his first Primeira Liga goal, in a 2–0 home win over Estoril.

-In January 2005, Cícero moved to Russia for FC Dynamo Moscow as many Portuguese players – or playing in the league – during that period, agreeing to a four-year contract for a €2.5 million fee.
+In January 2005, Cícero moved to Russia for Dynamo Moscow as many Portuguese players – or playing in the league – during that period, agreeing to a four-year contract for a €2.5 million fee.
 He returned to Portugal in the 2009 January transfer window, joining Braga rivals Vitória de Guimarães.
-In the summer, he signed with Segunda Liga club U.D.
-Oliveirense in a season-long loan.
+In the summer, he signed with Segunda Liga club Oliveirense in a season-long loan.

-Cícero joined FC Astana of the Kazakhstan Premier League on 25 June 2013, on a one-year loan.
+Cícero joined Astana of the Kazakhstan Premier League on 25 June 2013, on a one-year loan.
 He subsequently returned to Paços de Ferreira.

-In the following years, Cícero represented in quick succession Şanlıurfaspor (Turkish TFF First League), Paços de Ferreira, F.C.
-Arouca, C.D.
-Trofense, S.C.
-Beira-Mar (two spells), Anadia F.C. and S.C.
-Salgueiros (the last four clubs in the lower leagues of Portugal).
+In the following years, Cícero represented in quick succession Şanlıurfaspor (Turkish TFF First League), Paços de Ferreira, Arouca, Trofense, Beira-Mar (two spells), Anadia and Salgueiros (the last four clubs in the lower leagues of Portugal).